AGRIBUS 7053 - Globalisation & Agriculture in Emerging Economies

 - Identify components of agricultural development strategies and potential solutions to current world development issues.

-- Identify the role of human capital and gender in agriculture and identify the characteristics of land, labour, inputs and credit markets in agriculture, the role of risk and uncertainty on farmers' decision-making.
+- Understand the role of human capital and gender roles in agriculture and identify the characteristics of land, labour, inputs and credit markets in agriculture, the role of risk and uncertainty on farmers' decision-making.

 - Apply concepts learned during the course to analyse case studies and particular problems.